 NJ Driving While Suspended: Basic Information

 We begin with the basics.
 New Jersey prohibits anyone from driving when that person's driver's license has been suspended or revoked.
 Most of the driving while suspended provisions are contained in the New Jersey Motor Vehicle Code.
 More particularly, these provisions are contained mostly at N.J.S.
 39:3-40.
-We will discuss major exceptions to that later in this page.
+We discuss major exceptions to that later in this page.

-By way of terminology, New Jersey considers driving while suspended, driving while revoked, driving when driver's license has been refused, and driving when prohibited from obtaining a driver's license all to be equivalent.These prohibitions upon driving apply to persons licensed in New Jersey.
+By way of terminology, New Jersey considers driving while suspended, driving while revoked, driving when driver's license has been refused, and driving when prohibited from obtaining a driver's license all equivalent.These prohibitions upon driving apply to persons licensed in New Jersey.
 They apply also to persons licensed elsewhere, if New Jersey has suspended their driving privileges in this state.
 And they apply if the licensing state has suspended the person's driving privileges.
 Thus if New York, for example, has suspended or revoked the New York driver's license of a New York resident, that person cannot legally drive in New Jersey.
 (In technical terms, when a non-resident's home State has suspended that person's driving privileges, New Jersey then suspends that non-resident's touring privileges.
 New Jersey spells this out in N.J.S.
 39:3-17.)

 The same New Jersey statute that prohibits driving while driver's license is suspended or revoked applies also to any person whose registration privileges are suspended or revoked.
-Thus New Jersey law provides that no person whose motor vehicle registration has been revoked shall operate or permit the operation of such motor vehicle while the revocation is still in effect.
+Thus New Jersey law specifies that no person whose motor vehicle registration has been revoked shall operate or permit the operation of such motor vehicle while the revocation is still in effect.

 New Jersey imposes severe penalties for driving while suspended or (same thing) driving while on the revoked list.
 The harshness of the penalties depends on various factors and combinations of factors.
 These factors begin with the number of prior convictions for driving while suspended, and the reason that the driver's license was suspended on this occasion.
-We now examine these factors
+We now examine these factors.

 NJ: Penalties for Driving While Suspended in New Jersey, Including Jail